Buy 2 Get 1 FREE + free shipping

 USE CODE: BUY2GET1 and get FREE SHIPPING! ( on orders of $50 +, USA only ) at OrganicEarrings.com

-We do whatever we can to ensure your happiness with our jewelry, and the happiness of all those connected to it, globally.
+We do whatever we can to ensure your happiness with our handmade earrings and jewelry, and the happiness of all those connected to it, globally.

-Created in an exotic distant tropical archipelago, our bone jewelry is unique and quality.
+Our bone jewelry, created in an exotic distant tropical archipelago, is unique and quality.
 Natural, carved, tribal and real, our jewelry and earrings are made in genuine bone.
 Bone carved jewelry is a rare art that very few people can create.
 This is our collection handmade carved jewelry of made in bone.
 Cherish it.

-Over 100 styles of tribal earrings, fake gauges and hoop earrings, in black, natural and white, available in wood, bone and horn.
-Handmade, natural and fair trade...
-Tribal jewelry - organic earrings - fake body jewelry - bone jewelry - split expander - cheater earrings
+Over 100 styles of fake gauges and tribal earrings in black, natural and white, available in wood, bone and horn for regular pierced ears.
+Tribal jewelry - organic earrings - fake body jewelry - bone jewelry - split expander - cheater earrings - ear gauges - hanger earrings

 Wooden Earrings | Bone Jewelry | Organic Jewelry